Economic history of the United States: Canals

 Because a horse can pull a barge carrying a cargo of over 50 tons compared to the typical one ton or less hauled by wagon, and the horse required a wagoner versus a couple of men for the barge, water transportation costs were a small fraction of wagonage costs.
 Canals' shipping costs were between two and three cents per ton-mile, compared to 17–20 cents by wagon.
 The cost of constructing a typical canal was between $20,000 and $30,000 per mile.

 Only 100 miles of canals had been built in the U.S. by 1816, and only a few were longer than two miles.
 The early canals were typically financially successful, such as those carrying coal in the Coal Region of Northeastern Pennsylvania, where canal construction was concentrated until 1820.

 The 325-mile Erie Canal, which connected Albany, New York, on the Hudson River with Buffalo, New York, on Lake Erie, began operation in 1825.
 Wagon cost from Buffalo to New York City in 1817 was 19.2 cents per ton-mile.
 By Erie Canal c.
 1857 to 1860 the cost was 0.81 cents.
 The Erie Canal was a great commercial success and had a large regional economic impact.

-The Delaware and Raritan Canal was also very successful.
+The Delaware and Raritan Canal was also successful.
 Also important was the 2.5-mile canal bypassing the falls of the Ohio River at Louisville, which opened in 1830.

-The success of some of the early canals led to a canal building boom, during which work began on many canals which would prove to be financially unsuccessful.
+The success of some of the early canals led to a canal building boom, during which work began on multiple canals which would prove to be financially unsuccessful.
 As the canal boom was underway in the late 1820s, a small number of horse railways were being built.
 These were quickly followed by the first steam railways in the 1830s.